kimesai-dev/freedom-skiptracer/README.md

   "session_id": "skip-session-1"
 }
 ```
 Requests use HTTP basic authentication with the credentials from your `.env` file.

-### Decodo API options

-The scraper normally sends a POST request to
-`https://scraper-api.decodo.com/v2/scrape`.
-The JSON payload specifies the
-target `url` and sets `headless` to `"html"` so Decodo returns the fully
-rendered HTML.
-When `--batch-size` is greater than 1, requests are sent to
-`https://scraper-api.decodo.com/v2/task/batch` with a list of tasks so multiple
-addresses can be scraped in a single API call.
-The tool parses the returned HTML
-to extract the contact information.
+Each
+task is polled until completion using `GET /v2/task/{id}/results`.

 Example command with a custom timeout: